Planning & procurement

 The procedure for doing this is explained in the Scope accessibility requirements task.
 If you are unsure about the level of accessibility that should be demanded, it can be useful to include suppliers in the scoping exercise.
 Suppliers are often aware of issues which affect feasibility and timescales.

 The scoping exercise will result in a list of the specific NDA guidelines the design should meet.

 Include your accessibility requirements in the section stating the criteria for award of tender.
 Provide a weighting for accessibility and use this when you assess project proposals.
-Specify the minimum requirements, e.g. "all priority 1 NDA accessibility guidelines for telecoms" plus any additional preferred criteria.
-Always reference the version number of these guidelines when you write them into an rft.
+Specify the minimum requirements, e.g. "all priority 1 NDA accessibility guidelines for public access terminals" plus any additional preferred criteria.
+Always reference the version number of these guidelines when you write them into an RFT.

 Step 3.
 Encourage an inclusive user-centred design process.